 Fatigue and irritability

-Long-term deficiency increases the risk of fractures, stunted growth in children, and rickets
+Long-term deficiency increases the risk of bone fractures, stunted growth in children and rickets.

 Yes, excessive calcium intake (hypercalcemia) can also cause problems.
 Symptoms may include:

-Reduced absorption of other minerals like iron and zinc
+Decreased absorption of other minerals such as iron and zinc

-That’s why it is important to balance calcium intake with medical guidance.
+That is why it is important to balance calcium intake with medical advice.

 Here are some tips to ensure proper calcium intake and utilization:

-1. Eat a balanced diet rich in calcium-containing foods.
+1. Eat a balanced diet rich in calcium-rich foods.

-2. Get enough vitamin D from sunlight or supplements to improve calcium absorption.
+2. Get enough vitamin D from sunlight or supplements for better calcium absorption.

-3. Exercise regularly to strengthen bones and improve calcium utilization.
+3. Exercise regularly to strengthen bones and better utilize calcium.

-4. Limit caffeine and soda as they reduce calcium absorption.
+4. Limit caffeine and soda intake as these reduce calcium absorption.

 Conclusion